Received a Letter About Changes to Voter Privacy?

 No. S.B.
 153 is separate from the DOJ lawsuit.
 The law limits public disclosure to standard voter data only (such as name, address, and voting history).
 It does not make sensitive personal information public.
 By contrast, the DOJ lawsuit seeks access to non-public, sensitive data, such as Social Security numbers, driver license or state ID numbers, and full dates of birth, which are not part of publicly available voter records.
 The Lt.
 Governor has asked the court to dismiss the case, arguing that federal law does not require states to provide this sensitive information and that the DOJ has not justified its request.

-Where can I get more information or apply?
+Where can I get more information and/or download the At-Risk Designation Form?

 Visit the Utah Lieutenant Governor’s office webpage: